AGO061/BuckshotRouletteModLoader/README.md

 # Avaliable Mods
 - [TestMod 1.0.0](https://github.com/AGO061/BuckshotRouletteModLoader/raw/main/mods/AGO061-TestMod-1.0.0.zip) - a basic test mod that moves the soap bar from one side of the sink to the other.
 - [OpenGL3Fix 1.0.0](https://github.com/AGO061/BuckshotRouletteModLoader/raw/main/mods/AGO061-OpenGL3Fix-1.0.0.zip) - a mod that fixes glaring issues with the OpenGL3 renderer, it requires the `-cm` command line argument to work.
-Make a shortcut on windows and add at the end of the path this command `--rendering-driver opengl3 -cm`
+Make a shortcut on windows and add at the end of the path this command `--rendering-driver opengl3 -cm` for an easier way to run with OpenGL3 + Fix

 # Development
 Check out the [BRML Development wiki](https://github.com/AGO061/BuckshotRouletteModLoader/wiki) for more info